 Instructions For Dentists

-The new add-on airway components that control the tongue and elevate the soft palate can be attached to most oral appliances and denture base plates made of dental acrylic.
-They cannot be attached to oral appliances made of nylon or polymers other than acrylic, such as the Narval and Panthera appliances, and they cannot function properly in appliances that do not allow opening and closing, such as TAP, EMA, Silent Night, and monobloc appliances.
+The new add-on airway components that control the tongue and soft palate can be attached to most oral appliances and denture base plates made of dental acrylic.
+They cannot be attached to oral appliances made of nylon or polymers other than acrylic, such as the Narval and Panthera appliances, and they cannot function properly in appliances that do not allow opening, such as TAP, EMA, Silent Night, and monobloc appliances.

 ADDING MANDIBULAR ADVANCEMENT HARDWARE TO EXISTING DUAL ARCH ORAL APPLIANCES

 The high push Herbst hardware can be added to maxillary and mandibular oral appliances as long as the buccal walls have sufficient structural support for the retentive anchors.
-Some maxillary appliances such as aligners will need support added to the labial and buccal walls to resist the posteriorly directed forces applied to them by pushing the mandible anteriorly; and some mandibular appliances will need support added to the lingual surfaces, especially from canine to canine, to resist the anteriorly directed forces applied to them by being pushed anteriorly.
+Some maxillary appliances, such as aligners, will need support added to the labial and buccal walls to resist posteriorly directed forces; and some mandibular appliances will need support added to the lingual surfaces, especially from canine to canine, to resist anteriorly directed forces.

 ADDING TONGUE HOLDING COMPONENTS TO EXISTING DUAL ARCH ORAL APPLIANCES